microsoft/machnet/src/apps/msg_gen/README.md

 # Mesage Generator (msg_gen)

-This is a simple message generator application that uses the NSaaS stack.
+This is a simple message generator application that uses the Machnet stack.

 ## Prerequisites

-Successful build of the `NSaaS` project (see main [README](../../../README.md)).
+Successful build of the `Machnet` project (see main [README](../../../README.md)).

 ## Running the application